wentuoc/tp/docs/UserGuide.md

 ![clearCommandWorkingSample.png](diagrams/clearCommandWorkingSample.png)

-### selects a meal from recipe list and add it wishlist: `select`
+### Adding a meal into to the Wishlist: `select`

-This command allows user to select a recipe from the preloaded list and add it to their own list
+This command allows user to select a recipe from the Recipes list and add it to their Wishlist

 Syntax:
 ```
-    select
+    select INDEX_NUMBER
 ```
 Example code:
 ```